neuropathbasel-pub/CnQuant/README.md

 **CQmanager-specific settings.
 To control containerized CQviewers on remote server, setting up ssh keys is required**
 - CQmanager_gunicorn_host_address: Address where to run CQmanager.
 Default is 127.0.0.1.
 - CQmanager_gunicorn_port: Port on which to run CQmanager.
 Default is 8002.
-- cnv_register_file_name: File name for a register of processed Sentrix IDs.
-Default is cnv_analysis_failure_register.csv.
 - CQ_manager_batch_size: Number of Sentrix IDs per CQcalc container.
 Default is 100.
 Due to R memory leaks, it is recommended to tune this parameter moderately.
 Depends on the available RAM and CPU threads.
 - CQ_manager_batch_timeout: Seconds after CQmanager starts, a container that did not reach set batch size.
 Default is 300.
 - max_number_of_cqcalc_containers: Maximum number of CQcalc containers running in parallel.
 Default is 10.
 Depends on your available RAM and CPUs.